atlasphp/Atlas.Orm/docs/getting-started.md

 - [Perform direct lower-level queries](./direct.md)

-- [Other topics](./other.md) such as custom mapper methods, single table inheritance, automated validation, and custom factory callables
+- [Other topics](./other.md) such as custom mapper methods, single table inheritance, automated validation, and custom factory callables for dependency injection